mayuri24588/webSurvey/README.md

   Unit Testing

       Frisby is a REST API testing framework built on node.js and Jasmine that makes testing API endpoints easy and fast.

          Install Frisby

       Frisby requires both node.js and NPM to be installed on your system, and is installable as an NPM package.

          npm install frisby

       Run Test

          Frisby is built on top of the Jasmine BDD framework, and uses the jasmine-node

             Install Jasmine-node

                npm install -g jasmine-node

-      jasmine-node test
+               jasmine-node test/

-  Contents

-    /public - static directories
-    /models - data model
-    /routes - route files for project
-    /views - views for project
-    README.md - this file
-    app.js - central app file for project package.json - package info for project